ravikumarmn/ravikumarmn/README.md

 - 👋 Hi, I’m @ravikumarmn
-- 👀 I’m interested in Deep learning
+- 👀 Interested in Deep learning
-- 🌱 I’m currently Working on  Machine learning.
+- 🌱 Currently Working on  Machine learning.
 - 📫 How to reach me : ravikumarnaduvin@gmail.com

 <!---